-In such an atmosphere, the feminist claim “all women were harassed” was circulated on Facebook and other social media.
+In such an atmosphere, the feminist claim “all women were harassed” was circulated on Facebook and on other social media.
 Here we need to keep in mind that the information a person is exposed to on social media is biased in several ways.
 If a person has 2,000 Facebook friends, 1,000 of whom women, and within several days 70 of these women publish reports on harassment, the reasonable person is not in a position to consider that this is 7% of the women on his friends list.
-For that person, the timeline seems to be flooded with reports, causing a subjective impression that absolutely – all women were sexually abused.
+For that person, the timeline seems flooded with reports, causing a subjective impression that absolutely – all women were abused.
 The statement “all women were harassed” was thus conveyed with an exclamation mark, and in discussions about harassment, naturally, there are many deep and justified exclamation marks.
 However, on social media, the higher the number of exclamation marks, the harder skepticism becomes because disagreement would no longer be about information, but about emotions.
-Informational-emotional claims (or “informotional claims”) of this type, such as the statement “all women”, can propagate wrapped in a mantle of intense emotion that makes any doubt impossible, and since no doubt ever appears, they become truth.
+Informational-emotional claims (or “informotional claims”) of this type, such as “all women”, can propagate wrapped in a mantle of intense emotion that makes any doubt impossible, and since no doubt ever appears, they become truth.
 The result was that masses of women and men have adopted the belief that all women are continuously sexually harassed in public and personal environments, ignorant of the consistent research data showing that seven percent of women were harassed and assaulted.
-A social imperative was formed to accept the message, “all women.”
+A social imperative was forming to accept the message, “all women.”
 The very examination of the data was, and still is, considered reprehensible.
-The political left on social media, which includes a little bit of everything – radical left, artists, some media, activists from various fields, and some moderate left – was carried away by the new belief.
+The political left on social media, which includes a little bit of everything – radical left, artists, some media, activists from various fields, and some moderate left – was carried away by the new belief, “all women”, “100% of women”.